-GOVT3180: Leadership Internship - the internship is for one month, specifically June.
+GOVT3180: Leadership Internship - the internship is for one month, during the summer period immediately following the end of Level II.
 The student is placed in a public or private organization where they are supervised.
 The supervisor completes an evaluation form about the student at the end of the internship.
 The student also submits a report on their internship experience to the internship coordinator.